abilandz/Advanced/regex.md

 #### Backslash ```\``` <a name="backslash"></a>
-The backslash metacharacter ```\``` is typically used both directions:
+The backslash metacharacter ```\``` is typically used in both directions:
-1. It turns another metacharacters into ordinary character, as in:
+1. It turns another metacharacter into an ordinary character (standard escape mechanism), as in:
 ```bash
 $ Var=44
 $ echo $Var